Typography affects your credibility

 Learn the rules

 Check out this free online book about typography.
-Improving your typography is one of the easiest things you can do to improve your content marketing because as Butterick says, ‘typography can optimize your writing.
+Improving your typography is one of the easiest website design trends you can do to improve your content marketing.
+As Butterick says, ‘typography can optimize your writing.
 Typography can create a better first impression.
 Typography can reinforce your key points.
 Typography can extend reader attention’.

 For lazy readers, there's even a great section titled 'Typography in ten minutes'.